-This policy applies to the travel of student members of a registered student organization when the registered student organization requires its student members to attend an activity or event and the activity or event occurs more than twenty-five miles from the campus of the University, or when members attend an activity or event that involves any overnight stay.
+This policy applies to the travel of student members of a registered student organization when the registered student organization requires or coordinates an activity or event for its student members and the activity or event occurs more than twenty-five miles from the campus of the University, or when members attend an activity or event that involves any overnight stay.

 - Trip Approval Requirements

 - Registered student organizations that organize events or activities covered by this policy must obtain prior authorization from the Office of the Dean of Students, Student Activities.